Miami Vice: Critical response

-The series initially attracted controversy and polarized reactions; detractors objected to the show's usage of violence by dressing it with pretty photography, and others accused the show of relying more on visual aspects and music than on coherent stories and fully drawn characters.
-Civic leaders in Miami have also objected to the show's airing of the city's crime problems all across America.
-Most civic leaders, however, were placated due to the show's estimated contribution of $1 million per episode to the city's economy and because it boosted tourism to Miami.
+The series initially attracted controversy and polarized reactions; detractors objected to the show's usage of violence by dressing it with pretty photography, while others accused the show of relying more on visual aspects and music than on coherent stories and fully drawn characters.
+Civic leaders in Miami also objected to the show's airing of the city's crime problems all across America.
+Most civic leaders, however, were placated by the show's estimated contribution of $1 million per episode to the city's economy and because it boosted tourism to Miami.
 Gerald S. Arenberg of the National Association of Chiefs of Police criticized the show's glamorous depiction of vice squads, saying "no real vice cops chase drug dealers in a Ferrari while wearing $600 suits.
 More often than not, they're holed up in a crummy room somewhere, wearing jeans with holes in them, watching some beat-up warehouse in a godforsaken part of town through a pair of dented binoculars".

 At the 1985 Emmy Awards Miami Vice was nominated for 15 Emmy Awards, including "Outstanding Writing in a Dramatic Series", "Outstanding Film Editing", "Outstanding Achievement for Music Composition for a series (dramatic underscore)", and "Outstanding Directing".
 At the end of the night, Miami Vice only won four Emmys.
 The following day, the Los Angeles Herald-Examiner concluded that more conservative Emmy voters rejected the show's portrayal of hedonism, violence, sex, and drugs.

 The show's reputation has grown over time.
 Television critics Alan Sepinwall and Matt Zoller Seitz ranked Miami Vice as the 51st greatest American television series of all time in their 2016 book titled TV (The Book), with Seitz stating how the show was more influenced by 1960s art house cinema from Europe than by any other contemporary television drama: "Miami Vice superimposed 'ripped-from-the-headlines' details about drug smuggling, arms dealing, and covert war onto a pastel noir dreamscape.
 It gave American TV its first visionary existential drama".

-People magazine cited Miami Vice was the "first show to look really new and different since color TV was invented".
+People magazine cited Miami Vice as the "first show to look really new and different since color TV was invented".